Dirtying Up Soap Operas Just A Bit In The Time Of Covid

 Actually though, I wish there were even more bizarre soaps.
 If I was in charge of writing some of them, I think the descriptions might look a little more like this…

-As The World Turns: Carly was impressed that Steve remembered her favorite pizza toppings.
+As The Delivery Driver Stands Outside: Carly was impressed that Steve remembered her favorite pizza toppings.
+Juicy asked if the driver had brought extra napkins because the store was out of toilet paper.
 Binaca flew into a murderous rage when Trucker returned from the store with Sierra Mist rather than Sprite.
 Trog and Fiesta discovered a rare strain of human DNA that may or may not explain the disappearance of the harelipped quadruplets at Corby Ridge, then, to celebrate, they made love.

 The Bold And The Beautiful: Dondeesta learned that Forquita was pregnant with the vampire Rich Nice’s baby.
 After realizing Taj and Jubbles slept together, Porcupine threatened Taj and told him he would ruin his ketchup-flavored chip business.
 Jim wished he had a more exciting name.

 Days Of Our Lives: Deacon was strangled by Beauregard but managed to get free from the dungeon and went into hiding in South America, where Rocky taught him the ways of the ninja.
 Rush admitted he was addicted to painkillers, but continued to rip the same liberal drug policies that allowed him to escape jail time.
 Remembering those hot summer nights on Fire Island, Big Bubba salivated at the prospect of Rush actually spending time in jail, then went back to creating a shiv out of a toothbrush for the big gang war/cotillion ball scheduled at Worship’s Brick Penitentiary later that evening.